google/WebFundamentals/src/content/en/updates/2021/01/nic88.md

   Store.
 * The [`aspect-ratio`](#aspect-ratio) CSS property makes it easy to set the aspect ratio on any element.
+* Chrome 88 will [heavily throttle](#timers) chained JavaScript timers
+  for hidden pages in particular conditions.
 * You can now use [Play Billing](#play-billing) in your Trusted Web Activity.
 * All the videos from [Chrome Dev Summit](#cds) are up.
 * And, there’s [plenty more](#more).